paoloap/bosch/README.md

 ## About GTK
 - I adopted an icon theme and a color scheme (which matches with termite and awesomewm) both created with oomox
 - I adopted as font the same font (Share Tech Mono 10) used for terminal and awesomewm
-- I use pcmanfm file manager, with hidden buttons (unfortunately not menu, because I don't know how to do it)
+- I used pcmanfm but now I moved to thunar file manager.
+Nevertheless it's trivial to adopt your favourite file manager and configure it in Bosch

 ## About key-shortcuts
 I find Awesome WM default key-shortcuts not very comfortable.
 In my idea all important ones should be one-hand.
 So this is my custom mapping: